woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Then there is the ultimate solution — to just not give a damn, to simply not do anything at all about it.
 But that does

-5 °

-THE MIND

 not alter anything, because the deep-down suffering is still there.
 And who is it that is choosing not to give a damn?
 Yes, the mind.
-To choose not to care is to perpetuate the chooser, is to perpetuate this illusory “I.” It’s the same game and the problem continues.
-Pretending that it doesn’t exist is merely another way for the problem to sustain itself.
+To choose not to care is to <u>perpetuate</u> the chooser, is to perpetuate this <u>illusory</u> “I.” It’s the same game and the problem continues. <u>Pretending</u> that it doesn’t exist is merely another way for the problem to sustain itself.

 Mind is the problem, but look carefully and we see that